trailofbits/algo/docs/troubleshooting.md

 ### Error: "fatal error: 'openssl/opensslv.h' file not found"

-On macOS, you tried to install pycrypto and encountered the following error:
+On macOS, you tried to install `cryptography` and encountered the following error:

 ```
 build/temp.macosx-10.12-intel-2.7/_openssl.c:434:10: fatal error: 'openssl/opensslv.h' file not found